 Don’t expect to talk about the same things every week

 Now, this doesn’t mean you won’t revisit subjects more than once.
-Just know that our mental health is affected by many different experiences in life with a lot of different people.
-We spend much of my hour each week talking about my role in my children’s lives, my parents, my friends and even my blogging journey.
+Just know that our mental health is affected by many different experiences in life with various people.
+We spend much of my hour each week talking about my role in my children’s lives, my parents, my friends, and even my blogging journey.
 I have learned so much about myself.
 For example, I have discovered that sometimes I am my own worst enemy.
-I have also learned that I have very, very big feelings and I’m pretty good at holding them in.
+I have also learned that I have very, very big feelings, and I’m pretty good at holding them in.

 Therapy Truth #10

 Remember that you’ll get out what you put into your appointments while going to therapy.
 If you can let down your walls and be honest with your therapist, she will better be able to walk you through what is bothering you.
 Your therapist’s office is not the place to keep secrets.
 You’re safe there, and a good therapist will remind you that you are in a safe place.
 She will also be patient with you while you risk feeling all the scary feelings.

 And I really mean that

 Just as being honest during your appointment makes a big difference, doing the work between appointments also makes a huge difference.
 If your therapist asks you to do something, know that she’s asking for your best interest, not hers.
 It will make no difference to her if you do the work between appointments, but trying her suggestions may make a life-altering decision for you.